top of page

 The Turning Point: A Hospital Test Gone Wrong

-It wasn’t until years later that Kayla realized her restlessness during the sleep study wasn’t due to a serious sleep disorder, but rather the cold, uncomfortable, and alienating environment of a hospital room.
-If she had just been in her own bed, things might have been entirely different.
-But instead of questioning the environment, her doctor jumped straight to medication, and a small problem spiraled into a decade-long struggle.
+Her restlessness during the sleep study wasn’t caused by a serious disorder—it was the cold, alien, uncomfortable hospital environment.
+If she had just been in her own bed, things might have been completely different.
+But no one questioned that, and a small, fixable problem spiraled into ten years of unnecessary struggle.

 The Fear of Facing Sleep Alone

 Fast forward to today.
-Kayla has had enough.
-After ten years of feeling like a prisoner to her pills, she made the decision to reclaim her sleep.
-No more relying on Ambien or any other medication to get her through the night.
-She sought help, not from a quick fix, but from a professional who would help her understand the root causes of her sleep struggles.
+Kayla has taken a bold step: she decided to reclaim her natural sleep, without relying on Ambien or any other medication.
+She sought support, not for a quick fix, but to understand the root causes of her sleep struggles and find sustainable solutions.

 Comments